Polesworth railway station: Accidents

 Another derailment of a passenger train occurred at the station on 19 November 1951, which overturned the locomotive and caused minor injuries to two people.
-This was blamed on the driver missing a caution signal, and then running over a crossover between the fast and slow lines at excessive speed.
+This was blamed on the driver missing a caution signal and then running over a crossover between the fast and slow lines at excessive speed.

+Service

+The station is served by one parliamentary train each day on Mondays-Saturdays, operated by London Northwestern Railway; a Northampton to Crewe train calls at 06:48.

 Future proposals

-In July 2019 Warwickshire County Council's Draft Rail Strategy for 2019–2034 proposed that a new station called Polesworth Parkway could be opened at a different location in proximity to the A5 road and B5000, which if approved could go ahead between 2027 and 2033.
+In July 2019, Warwickshire County Council's Draft Rail Strategy for 2019–2034 proposed that a new station called Polesworth Parkway could be opened at a different location in proximity to the A5 and B5000 roads.
+If approved, building could go ahead between 2027 and 2033.
 No mention is made of what could happen to the existing station.